The Falcon and the Winter Soldier: Cast and characters

-A Sokovian baron who was responsible for breaking up the Avengers in Captain America: Civil War (2016).
+A Sokovian baron who was responsible for breaking up the Avengers in the film Captain America: Civil War (2016).
 The series introduces Zemo's traditional purple mask from the comics, which Brühl was enthusiastic about wearing; he felt like a baron wearing the updated costume, which points towards the aristocratic Baron Zemo version of the character from the comics.
 Brühl was thrilled to return to the role and enjoyed the increased sense of humor for the character, adding that the series felt both known and fresh to him compared to Civil War.
 Skogland was excited to explore Zemo's complexity following the dark place that Civil War left him in, with the series showing that he has lost everything and is paying for his crimes.
 Spellman said the series would explore Zemo's origin story and show how the character views himself as a hero.